 Starting a Charity

-If you're starting a charity, or have just started setting up a charity, The Clare Charity Centre can help.
+If you're starting a charity, or have just started setting up a charity, The Clare Foundation can help.
 From the first seeds of an idea, with the right support, valuable initiatives can grow and flourish.

 When starting a charity, through Charity Incubators, we help setup small charitable initiatives and start-ups to develop fundraising streams and carry out valuable work without the need to establish their own independent charitable entity.